ritaturk/xenko-docs/manual/ui/ui-editor/index.md

 public void InitializeUI()
 {
     var rootElement = MyPage.RootElement;
-    // to look for a specific element in the UI page, extensions methods can be used: var button = rootElement.FindVisualChildOfType<Button>("buttonOk");
+    // to look for a specific element in the UI page, extensions methods can be used var button = rootElement.FindVisualChildOfType<Button>("buttonOk");

     // if there is no element named "buttonOk" in the UI tree or the type does not match,